smyrgeorge/actor4k/README.md

 #### Message Stashing

-The [Actor](actor4k/src/commonMain/kotlin/io/github/smyrgeorge/actor4k/actor/Actor.kt) class provides a message stashing mechanism that allows actors to temporarily defer processing of certain messages.
-This is particularly useful when an actor receives messages that it cannot or should not process in its current state, but wants to handle later.
+The Actor system provides a message stashing mechanism that allows actors to temporarily defer processing of messages that cannot be handled in the current state.
+This is particularly useful for implementing state-dependent message processing logic.

-Key features of the stashing mechanism:
+Key features of message stashing:

-- **`stash(msg)`**: Temporarily stores a message in a separate queue for later processing
+- **Stashing Messages**: When an actor receives a message it cannot process in its current state, it can return `Behavior.Stash()` to temporarily store the message in a dedicated stash queue.
-- **`unstashAll()`**: Moves all stashed messages back to the actor's mailbox, preserving their original order
+- **Unstashing Messages**: The actor can later retrieve all stashed messages using the `unstashAll()` method, which moves them back to the actor's mailbox for processing.
+- **Stash Capacity**: The stash has the same capacity as the actor's mailbox, controlled by the `capacity` property.
-- The actor keeps track of stashed messages count in its statistics
+- **Statistics Tracking**: The actor keeps track of stashed messages through the `stashedMessages` counter in its statistics.

+Message stashing is particularly useful in scenarios where:

+- An actor needs to change its behavior before processing certain messages
-This mechanism is especially valuable when implementing state-dependent behavior, where messages might arrive in an order different from what the actor can process, or when the actor needs to change its behavior before processing certain messages.
+- Messages arrive in an order different from what the actor expects
+- The actor is waiting for a specific condition or resource to become available

 #### Back-Pressure